im-tofa/pokebrowse/README.md

 The source code for pokebrowse is distributed under the terms of the [MIT License](LICENSE).

+Functions located in [server/src/utils/ps-utils.js](server/src/utils/ps-utils.js) and [client/src/helpers/set.ts](client/src/helpers/set.ts) are adapted from the [Pokémon Showdown Client](https://github.com/smogon/pokemon-showdown-client), with permission from the copyright holder (Zarel) to distribute under an MIT license.

 Pokémon and Pokémon character names are trademarks of Nintendo.